bkesterbyld/fabulous-oregano/content/pages/solutions.md

-      Supply chain professionals and 3PLs use bitdomains to establish intercompany visibility and control of orders and inventory across complex supply networks
+      Supply chain professionals and 3PLs use bitdomains to establish intercompany visibility and control of orders and inventory across complex supply networks.

       **Tech Vendor Evaluation**

-      IT Directors use bitdomains to provide trial data access while evaluating new software solutions and running conference room pilots
+      IT Directors use bitdomains to provide trial data access while evaluating new software solutions and running conference room pilots.

       **Application & API Consolidation**